matplotlib/governance/governance.md

 If a project would like to be hosted on the Matplotlib organization on GitHub, they can petition the SC and be accepted by a simple majority vote.
-A project can leave the organization at any time and can be removed from the organization by an 2/3 majority vote of the SC.
+A project can leave the organization at anytime and can be removed from the organization by an 2/3 majority vote of the SC.

 Institutional Partners and Funding